 Alberto Nardelli, co-founder of Tweetminster, said:

 “With this report we wanted to try something different.
 Over the past few months we’ve processed a lot of data and our aim was to present this information in a format that provides both a snapshot and insights into the issues that have framed the coalition’s first 100 days.

 “And to do this comment-free – by visualising the topics and their link with the individuals, news stories, organisations and institutions that are shaping the issues and consequently influencing public opinion.”

 Tweetminster’s chart of the coalition’s first 100 days can be downloaded here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.